wellplayed/adcl/README.md

 #AlphaDraft Challenger League

 ##Format

-##
+###League Play
+ - 10 teams
+ - Teams are divided into two conferences of 5 teams
+ - Teams will play the other teams in their conference four times
+ - Teams will play the teams in the other conference two times
+ - Top three teams from each conference advance to playoffs
+ - All games Best of 1

+###Playoffs
+ - Top seeded team from each conference advances to semi finals

 ##Game Rules
 ###Punctuality of Players
 ####Readiness
-A team will be considered ready if the following requirements are met
+A team will be considered ready when the following requirements are met:
  - Players are ready to play
  - All 5 players are in the lobby
  - Players are on the correct side